lumibit/linkconverter/README.md

 ### LICENSEKEY

 For every Device where LinkConverter is installed, a valid License Token is necessary.
-If you like to try LinkConverter grab a test license at
+If you like to try LinkConverter, grab a test license at

 https://lumibit.atlassian.net/servicedesk/customer/portals

-The key will give you `7 days` to test all of LinkConverters features.
+The key will give you `30 days` to test all features.

 ---
 ## KERBEROS